-\item {\bf Comparing abstractions.} A more advanced solution is to check the equivalence at an abstraction level.
-In the previous example, one can leave out all user-controlled textual UI properties from the hierarchy, and the equivalence check can tell that the tool is staying on the same screen regardless of what has been entered.
+\item {\bf Comparing abstractions.} A more advanced solution is to check the equivalence at an abstraction level, employed by many model-based UI testing tools~\cite{Choi:2013,Gu:2019:PGT:3339505.3339542,su2017guided,10.1145/2970276.2970313,AimDroid}.
+In the previous example, one can leave out all user-controlled textual UI properties from the hierarchy and the equivalence check can tell that the tool is staying on the same screen regardless of what has been entered.
 While abstracting UI hierarchies is conceptually effective, it is challenging to design effective UI abstraction functions.
 The difficulty lies in identifying UI properties or structural information to distinguish different app functionalities, especially when screens have variants with relatively subtle differences.
-For instance, many apps adopt the practice of showing tips as users explore, and these tips do not affect how apps react to actions.
-These tips, implemented using various UI elements across different apps, become parts of app UI hierarchies.
-It is difficult to find a unified way for identifying and removing these tips in UI hierarchies from various apps in different contexts.

-$\quad$Ape~\cite{Gu:2019:PGT:3339505.3339542} proposes adaptive abstractions to address the challenge of automatically finding proper UI abstraction functions in different scenarios.
-The tool dynamically adjusts its abstraction strategy (e.g., which UI property values should be preserved) during testing based on feedbacks from strategy execution (e.g., whether invoking actions on UI hierarchies with the same abstraction yields the same results).
-Unfortunately, the adaptive abstraction idea assumes the availability of sufficiently diversified execution history for feedbacks, which might not be always available when analyzing given traces as in our situation. \end{itemize}
+$\quad$Ape~\cite{Gu:2019:PGT:3339505.3339542} includes adaptive abstractions to address the challenge of automatically finding proper UI abstraction functions in different scenarios.
+Ape dynamically adjusts its abstraction strategy (e.g., which UI property values should be preserved) during testing based on feedback from strategy execution (e.g., whether invoking actions on UI hierarchies with the same abstraction yields the same results).
+Unfortunately, the adaptive abstraction idea assumes the availability of sufficiently diversified execution history for feedback, and such history is not always available when analyzing given traces as in our situation. \end{itemize}